Westclox: Developments

 In 1959, Westclox introduced and patented its "drowse" alarm, which was one of the first of its kind powered by electricity, which integrated what is now more commonly known as a "snooze" function.
 Talley Industries acquired General Time in 1968.
 Westclox introduced its first quartz movement in 1972.
 In 1988, the management of Talley Industries purchased General Time from the company.
-Another bankruptcy shortly followed, and Salton, Inc. acquired the "Westclox", "Big Ben", and "Spartus" trademarks in 2001.
+Another bankruptcy shortly followed, and Salton, Inc. acquired the "Westclox", "Big Ben", and "Spartus" trademarks in 2001 for $9.8 million.